Malacañang Palace: Kalayaan Hall

-The Old Executive Building now Kalayaan Hall, now the oldest part of the palace, was constructed in 1921 by Governor-General Francis Burton Harrison.
-The building was once the primary office building in the Malacañang Palace until the end of Ramon Magsaysay's presidency.
-It was renamed as the Maharlika Hall in the 1970s, when the Ferdinand Marcos administration renovated the building.
-It was renamed as the Kalayaan Hall after the 1986 People Power Revolution that deposed Marcos as president by President Corazon Aquino to commemorate the revolution.
+The old Executive Building, now Kalayaan Hall, has become the oldest structure of the Palace compound after the 1978 reconstruction of the main Palace building.
+It was built in 1921 by Governor-General Francis Burton Harrison.
+Once the primary office building in the Palace complex until the end of Ramon Magsaysay's presidency, it was renovated and named Maharlika Hall in the 1970s.
+Subsequently, it came to be known as Kalayaan Hall after Corazon Aquino became president in 1986 to commemorate the People Power Revolution.

 Presidential Museum and Library

 The Presidential Museum and Library, formerly Malacañang Museum, the official repository of memorabilia of the president of the Philippines, is located in Kalayaan Hall.
 It was established in 2004 when the Presidential Museum and Malacañang Library were merged into the Malacañang Museum, then renamed to its present name in 2010.
-The Gallery of Presidents features exhibits and galleries showcasing the heritage of the presidents beginning from Emilio Aguinaldo to the present.
-It is composed of objects and memorabilia – including clothing, personal effects, gifts, publications and documents of former presidents as well as the artwork and furniture from the palace collections.
+The Gallery of Presidents features exhibits and galleries showcasing the heritage of the presidents beginning with Emilio Aguinaldo to the present.
+It is composed of objects and memorabilia – including clothing, personal effects, gifts, publications and documents of former presidents as well as artwork and furniture from the palace's collections.

 Former Presidential Museum

 Prior to 2004, the Presidential Museum was a distinct entity from the Malacañang Library.
-The Quezon, Osmeña, Roxas, Quirino, Magsaysay, and García Rooms of the Presidential Museum under the Ramos and Estrada administrations occupied the suites formerly allotted to the Marcos children (Ferdinand, Jr., Imee and Irene) which open from the inner court corridor.
+The Quezon, Osmeña, Roxas, Quirino, Magsaysay, and García Rooms of the Presidential Museum under the Ramos and Estrada administrations occupied the suites formerly allotted to the Marcos children (Ferdinand, Jr., Imee and Irene) which opened from the inner court corridor.
 Most of these rooms were added in 1978 when the José P. Laurel Street in front of the palace was moved forward.